lueckenhoff/ammo-mgr/README.md

 Key features:

- - Small : around 1500 sloc inside 4 files (2 .c and 2 .h)
+ - Small : around 1100 sloc inside 5 .c files
  - Portable : no dependancies, written in `-pedantic` C
  - Core functions embodied in a library
  - CLI/TUI/GUI user-facing component use the core library

 ## Building

-This project uses CMake as build system.
-Use these command at the root or the project to get the static (i.e. `libiniparser.a`) and shared (i.e.
+This project uses Make as build system.
+Customize the `Makefile` as necessary.
-`libiniparser.so`) libraries compiled:

 ```
-mkdir build
-cd build
-cmake ..
-make all
+make
 ```